-To learn how to edit your WordPress dashboard, see this tutorial:
+To learn more about editing your WordPress dashboard, see this tutorial:

-One last thing to keep in mind with your new WordPress installation is that a category called ‘Uncategorized’ is automatically created for your posts …
+One last thing to keep in mind with all new WordPress installations is that a category called ‘Uncategorized’ is automatically created for your posts …

 (WordPress ‘Uncategorized’ Post Category)

-In other tutorials, you will learn how to set up categories and how to optimize the default WordPress category for SEO.
+In other tutorials, we show you how to set up categories and how to optimize the default WordPress category for SEO.

 Congratulations!
 Now that you know how to clean up a new WordPress installation, the next step is to begin configuring your WordPress settings.